 students.
 At HPU, you will find an innovative program that is standards driven, field based, and intent on inspiring reflective practitioners dedicated to the scholarship of teaching.

 Why the Master of Education in Secondary Education?

-The Master of Education in Secondary Education prepares you for licensure for seventh through twelfth grade.
+The Master of Education in Secondary Education prepares you for licensure for sixth through twelfth grade.
 While most HPU graduates go on to teach, some continue their studies to become:

 - School Librarian